menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 To configure a query restriction, do the following:

-1. Click the Add button.
+1. Click the :guilabel:`Add` button.

 2. Enter an IP Address in the field provided.
 You can choose a predefined range from the drop down list, which gives you the option to select any, none, localhost, or localnets.

 3. Choose whether you want to allow or deny this server access control for recursive queries by selecting the appropriate radio button.

-4. Click OK to add the new restriction to the list.
+4. Click :guilabel:`OK` to add the new restriction to the list.

 Transfer Restrictions (BIND)
 """"""""""""""""""""""""""""